Multipartite quantum correlations in a two-mode Dicke model: Discussion

 To obtain these results we have derived full analytical solutions for the various information-theoretic quantities, which become exact in the thermodynamic limit.
-These solutions are expressed in terms of the ground-state covariance matrix, which can be experimentally accessed by measuring the corresponding mode quadratures and variances, e.g. by heterodyne detection~\cite{Brunelli2018}.
-Moreover, our methods could in principle be applied to analyze several other systems in which superradiant phase transitions of both first and second order have been discovered~\cite{Asshab2013,Baksic2014, Carmichael2015,Hwang2015,Hwang2016,Liu2017,Peng2019,Felicetti2020,Shapiro2020,Cai2021}.
+These solutions are expressed in terms of the ground-state covariance matrix, which can be experimentally accessed by measuring the corresponding mode quadratures and variances, e.g. by heterodyne detection~\cite{Brunelli2018}. {The use of Gaussian tools for characterizing the correlation profiles was crucial to obtain our results, especially for entanglement.
+For non-Gaussian states, such as mixtures of Gaussian states or the ground state at finite system size, a similar analysis would be considerably more difficult.} Nevertheless, our methods can be applied to several other systems in which superradiant phase transitions of both first and second order have been discovered~\cite{Asshab2013,Baksic2014, Carmichael2015,Hwang2015,Hwang2016,Liu2017,Peng2019,Felicetti2020,Shapiro2020,Cai2021}. {Conversely, the correlation profiles in models for which the state is not Gaussian can in principle be measured using, for example, the interferometric methods used in Ref.~\cite{Islam2015} or a many-body entanglement witness, such as that used in Ref.~\cite{Schmied2016}.}

 Finally, and quite interestingly, our methods are directly applicable to open quantum systems.
-In this case, quantum fluctuations compete with dissipation to produce novel phases~\cite{Nagy2011,Nagy2015,Klinder2015,Hwang2018}.
-A detailed analysis of our model in the presence of dissipation will be presented in future work.
+In this case, quantum fluctuations compete with dissipation to produce novel phases~\cite{Nagy2011,Nagy2015,*Nagy2016,Klinder2015,Hwang2018}. {The impact of the open dynamics on the critical properties can be highly non-trivial, with effects such as structured noise spectra playing an important role~\cite{Nagy2015}.
+Concerning the mutual information, one would intuitively expect that dissipation would generally weaken it, although we cannot rule out scenarios where it may be enhanced.
+The behavior of the entanglement, on the other hand, is more unpredictable.
+Due to the minimization appearing in Eq.
+(26), the entanglement can suddenly change from non-zero to identically zero.
+We thus cannot preclude the possibility that the entanglement profile in the \((\lambda_x,\lambda_y)\) plane would be dramatically altered by dissipation.
+For these reasons,} a detailed analysis of our model in the presence of dissipation will be presented in future work.